U.S. News

 Stuart Cahill/MediaNews Group via Getty Images

-Rick Singer, the man who helped celebrities like Lori Loughlin and Felicity Huffman fraudulently get their kids into elite colleges, wants to return to his gig as a college admissions consultant—but legitimately this time.
+Rick Singer, the man who helped celebrities including Lori Loughlin and Felicity Huffman fraudulently get their kids into elite colleges, wants to return to his gig as a college admissions consultant—but legitimately this time.

 ADVERTISEMENT